canstar

 If you think you may have been scammed, let your financial institution know ASAP and report it to both the police and the ACCC (via Scamwatch).
 There are many different types of scams aside from credit card scams, and you might even be experiencing more than one type of scam if your privacy and personal details have been compromised.
 Scamwatch says that common scam categories include investment scams, dating and romance scams, false billing, remote access scams, identity theft, online shopping scams, lottery scams and more.

-Where can you get help if you’ve been scammed?
+Where to get help if you’ve been scammed

-The Australian Competition and Consumer Commission (ACCC) has information for Australians if you’ve lost money to a scam or given out your personal information, such as credit card details.
+The ACCC has suggested steps you can take if you’ve lost money to a scam or given out your personal information, such as credit card details.

 • General advice.
 Scamwatch has advice to help you with warning friends and family, contacting financial institutions, recovering your stolen identity, reporting scams to authorities, getting help from Australian agencies, changing your online passwords and more.

-• Emotional help.
-If you need emotional support, you can talk to your GP, a local health professional or someone you trust.
+• Emotional support.
+Talk to your GP, a local health professional or someone you trust.
 Some counselling and support services that may be helpful include Lifeline, beyondblue and MensLine Australia.

 “Unfortunately, scheming scammers try to target people who by virtue of their background, disadvantage, language skills or disability may experience vulnerability, and be more likely to fall for their tricks,” said the ACCC’s Deputy Chair, Delia Rickard.